 The cons of a keto diet

 Finally, another limitation of the keto diet is that it is very restrictive, you have to have a very strict balance of high fat to low carbohydrate ratio plus no alcohol can be consumed.
-Keto diets also causes reduced appetite which can lead to restricted calorie intake and consequently a lack of energy risking potential inadequate uptake of vitamins and minerals.
+Keto diets also cause reduced appetite which can lead to restricted calorie intake and consequently a lack of energy risking potential inadequate uptake of vitamins and minerals.

 When you start the keto diet, the first few days your body will have prolonged headaches and weaknesses and flu like symptoms.
 After the first few days of keto, hunger levels decrease, as the body gets used to a high-fat diet that provides satiety.